RobertDavidson1/MNIST_MultiLayerPerceptron/README.md

 ### Training the Model

-(Optional) Before running the web app, you could train the model on your own architecture, I've used a simple architecture for this demonstration
+(Optional) Before running the web app, you could train the model on your own architecture, I've used a simple architecture for this demonstration.

+If you dont want to use your own architechture you can skip to the next step

 ```bash
 python train_model.py